-MusicLab is an innovation project exploring new methods for conducting research, research communication and education.
-Each MusicLab event is organized around a music performance, which is also the object of study.
-We explore different types of sensing systems that work in real-world contexts, for example, measuring breathing, muscle tension or motion of the performers and audience members.
-The events also contain an edutainment element through panel discussions with world-leading researchers and artists, as well "data jockeying" in the form of live data analysis.
+MusicLab is an innovation project by RITMO and the University Library.
+The aim is to explore new methods for conducting research, research communication and education.
+The project is organized around events: a concert in a public venue, which is also the object of study.
+The events also contain an edutainment element through panel discussions with world-leading researchers and artists, as well "data jockeying" in the form of live data analysis of recorded data.

 MusicLab Vol. 3 explores the phenomenon of rhythm - in music and in the body - all within MusicLab’s unique blend of research and edutainment through an intellectual warm-up with world-leading experts, music-dance performances and data jockeying with our house DJ and anyone else interested.